hoangsonww/DocuThinker-AI-App/README.md

 5. **Submit a pull request**.

 I will review your changes and merge them into the main branch shortly.
+Thank you for contributing to **DocuThinker**!

 <h2 id="license">📝 License</h2>